HiepThanh0510/image-captioning-bottom-up/README.md

 ## 2. Concepts
 + __Encoder-Decoder architecture__.
 Typically, a model that generates sequences will use an Encoder to encode the input into a fixed form and a Decoder to decode it, word by word, into a sequence.
-+ __Transfer Learning__.
-This is when you borrow from an existing model by using parts of it in a new model.
-This is almost always better than training a new model from scratch (i.e., knowing nothing).
-As you will see, you can always fine-tune this second-hand knowledge to the specific task at hand.
-Using pretrained word embeddings is a dumb but valid example.
-For our image captioning problem, we will use a pretrained Encoder, and then fine-tune it as needed.
 + In terms of the encoder, I use a pretrained VGG16 to extract features from the input images into a vector of dimension 4096.
 After that, I reduce the dimensionality to 512 using PCA (Principal Component Analysis).
+Please take a look at the features_extractions.py for a clearer understanding of the feature extraction process.
+To apply the PCA technique and reduce the dimensionality to 512, the minimum batch size of your images should be 512.
+As the goal of this project is focused on building a decoder, I utilize preprocessed features from the COCO dataset.
 + For the decoder, I build RNN, LSTM, and Transformer from scratch.
 Why do I do this?
 Because I want to have a detailed understanding of and insights into the architectures that have been and are making waves in AI in general and NLP in particular.
 ## 3. Setup